Skip to content

 The standard size of a sake carafe is 180–360 ml (6–12 fl oz).
 For those who prefer to drink in larger quantities or often share with groups of more than two, we recommend choosing a larger size.

 Explore our exquisite range of sake carafes, crafted from a variety of materials, including elegant metalware and inviting stoneware.
-Pair your favorite sake carafe with sake cups of your choice to create your very own sake set and elevate your drinking experience to new heights.
+Pair your preferred sake carafe with sake cups of your choice to create your very own sake set and elevate your drinking experience to new heights.